Chermann-KING/huddle_landing_page_with_single_introductory_section---NEWBIE/README.md

 # Frontend Mentor - Huddle landing page with a single introductory section

-This is a solution to the [Huddle landing page with a single introductory section](images\huddle-landing-page-with-single-introductory-section-print-screen.png).
+This is the [Huddle landing page with a single introductory section coding challenge](https://www.frontendmentor.io/challenges/huddle-landing-page-with-a-single-introductory-section-B_2Wvxgi0/hub).
 Frontend Mentor challenges help improve coding skills by completing realistic projects.

+## Welcome! 👋

+Thanks for taking a look at my solution to this front-end coding challenge.

 ## Table of contents